alexeymhv/adop-cartridges-cookbook/_docs/recipes/archiving-artefact-on-job.md

 permalink: /docs/recipes/archiving-artefact-on-job/
 ---

-Let's say you want to archive an artefact on the job.
+This section describes how to archive an artefact on the job.

 # Method